ryan-m-may/webpackBoilerplate/README.md

 # Webpack 5 Boilerplate

-Webpack has been notoriously difficult for me to learn, so I decided to create my own boilerplate.
+Webpack has been notoriously difficult for me to implement in the past, so I decided to learn by doing.

+The intent of this project is to familiarize myself with how webpack works by going through documentation and setting up the best webpack boilerplate I can.
+This is also an exercise in autonomy and self-study.

 I'm using this readme as a place to write some notes that will serve as lightweight documentation for future reference.

 &nbsp;